State of the CIO 2017

 It’s perhaps unsurprising that innovating and aligning IT initiatives with their businesses’ goals are two of the top priorities for technology bosses now and in the foreseeable future.

-Australia may just yet be regarded as an ‘innovation nation’ despite several high profile technology-led disasters in recent times with most tech chiefs regarding business innovation as big priority.
+Australia may just yet be regarded as an ‘innovation nation’ despite several high profile technology-led disasters in recent times with most tech chiefs regarding business innovation as a big priority.

 Spending more time on driving business innovation over the next three to five years was a priority for 72 per cent of respondents to CIO Australia’s 2017 State of the CIO survey.
 It’s a significant jump from the 43 per cent who are focusing on business innovation in their organisations right now.
 In the 2015 survey, only 25 per cent of respondents were being asked to lead a product innovation effort.